Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Main proofs and interpretation

 \subsection{Intuition for the local dependency condition and Figure \ref{fig::dependence}}

-In Figure \ref{fig::dependence}, we see that even when $\bX$ is very highly correlated, $\cov(\sign(W\opt) \mid D)$ looks similar to a diagonal matrix, indicating that the local dependency condition (\ref{eq::expcovdecay}) holds very well empirically.
-The empirical result is striking and may be a bit surprising initially, so in this section we offer some explanation.
+In Figure \ref{fig::dependence}, we see that even when $\bX$ is very highly correlated, $\cov_{P\bayes}(\sign(\MLR\uppi) \mid D)$ looks similar to a diagonal matrix, indicating that the local dependency condition (\ref{eq::expcovdecay}) holds well empirically.
+The empirical result is striking and may be surprising initially, this section offers some explanation.